TheModdedChicken/ManiaKV/README.md

 **Note**: This application is in a functional state, however, it is still in early developent, it has not been extensively tested, and is limited in functionality.
 Though, if you'd still like to get your hands on it in it's current state then you can head [here](https://github.com/TheModdedChicken/ManiaKV/releases) and download the latest release.

+## Wiki
+Go [here](https://maniakv.vercel.app) to figure out how this works.

+Go [here](https://github.com/TheModdedChicken/maniakv-docs) to contribute to the ManiaKV wiki

 ## Contact
 If you need to contact me for any reason, here are three ways you can reach me:
 - Discord: TheModdedChicken#5225